-The VRFA will develop a plan to improve turnout times.
+The VRFA strives to improve turnout times.
 Currently, on a daily basis, the shift Battalion Chief reports turnout time performance in the "daily report."
-Any turnout time that exceeds 120 seconds must be accompanied by an explanation of why the standard was not achieved.
-Ongoing planning on how to improve turnout times to meet the newly established benchmark of 90/105 (EMS, Fire respectively) seconds is planned for 2019 / 2020.
+Any turnout time that exceeds the benchmark must be accompanied by an explanation of why the standard was not achieved.
+Ongoing discussion continues about how to improve turnout times to meet the established benchmarks.

-The VRFA strategic plan will address potential long term solutions to staffing, deployment, and station locations with the intent of improving travel times and overall performance.
+The VRFA strategic and capital facilities plans addresses long term solutions to staffing, deployment, and station locations with the intent of improving travel times and overall performance.